 This route can be completed in 10 days or two weeks.
 Or you could also spread it out over a month or longer.

 It all depends on your budget and how much time you have available.
 These are 10 activities you want to plan while camping in Tasmania:

 Start in beautiful Hobart and spend some time exploring the quaint colonial city.

-Visit Salamanca Markets for the amazing local food, head up Mount Wellington for the views and don’t miss MONA (the Museum of Old and New Art)
+Visit Salamanca Markets for the amazing local food, head up Mount Wellington for the beautiful views and don’t miss MONA (the Museum of Old and New Art)

 2) Visit Tasman National Park